Is There a Prayer for Repentance? How to Repent in Prayer

 So He said to them, “When you pray, say: “Our Father in heaven, Hallowed be Your name.
 Your kingdom come.
 Your will be done On earth as it is in heaven.
 Give us day by day our daily bread.
 And forgive us our sins, For we also forgive everyone who is indebted to us.
 And do not lead us into temptation, But deliver us from the evil one” (Luke 11:2-4).

-But there are multiple occurrences throughout the Bible that repentance is displayed in relation to Psalm chapter 51.
+But there are multiple occurrences throughout the Bible that repentance is displayed in relation to Psalm 51.
 Like many people in the Bible, we sin with the knowledge that we are sinning, and also, at times, not realizing at all that we are sinning.
 Our duty is to keep turning away from sin, even when it’s a struggle.

-Leaning on God’s Wisdom
+God’s Wisdom on Repentance